Morphic-Void/morphic-manifold-engine/docs/backlog/current_scope_backlog.md

 Add the tga testing

-use Linux path for Android wait word but add additional defines stop leakage of platform defines cleanup the platform defines

 wrapped phase gate, wait predicates and counter semaphore

 add affinity, priority and numa identity

-CStaticLookup for provisioning and other data uintptr_t based
+DONE: CStaticLookup for provisioning and other data uintptr_t based
-- then start on the initialisation and structures
+TODO: - then start on the initialisation and structures